Experts explain how the swift handling of the Tyre Nichols case could impact future cases - NewsBreak

 Personnel files of 5 former officers involved in Tyre Nichols’ arrest released

+MEMPHIS, Tenn.
+(WMC) - Reprimands and suspensions.
+Action News 5 obtained the personnel files of the five Memphis police officers fired and charged with second-degree murder in the beating death of 29-year-old Tyre Nichols.
+Four of the five officers were disciplined for previous infractions that ranged from failure to fill...

-One dead, police officer in ‘critical condition’ after shooting at Memphis library
+One dead, police officer in ‘extremely critical condition’ after shooting at Memphis library

+MEMPHIS, Tenn. — All Shelby County Clerk Offices will reopen on Feb.
+3 following this week’s icy conditions, officials say.
+The clerk’s office said they will return to their sign-in/call-back system so customers can reserve spots in line and wait in their cars until called.
+Motor vehicle registration and title services at the Washington Avenue […]

 Armed robbery shakes up Cooper Young neighbors

-Note: UPDATE: The Memphis officer has been upgraded from extremely critical to a stable condition.
-This story has been updated to reflect the identity of the deceased man.
-MEMPHIS, Tenn.
-(WREG) — One person is dead and a Memphis police officer was critically injured in a shooting Thursday afternoon at the Poplar-White Station library in East […]